 (2009) The objection period was amended to a multiple of seven as part of time computation amendments.

-(2011) The rule and Exhibit A were amended to provide for more specific provisions regarding the submission of unclaimed dividends.
+(2011) The rule and Exhibit A were amended to provide for more specific provisions regarding the submission of unclaimed funds.
 The provision regarding the certificate of service was deleted as unnecessary pursuant to SC LBR 9013-3, which requires all motions to be accompanied by a certificate of service.
 Exhibit B was added to conform with requirements of the Administrative Office of the United States Courts and Fed.
 R. Bankr.
 P. 9037.

 (2012) Paragraph (e) and related exhibits were amended to conform with Judicial Conference policy.
 Paragraph (b) was added to allow for certain dividends in chapter 11 cases to be distributed to non-profit entities.